coding-panda/panda-pods-repeater-field/README.txt

 From Version 1.1.6, if the field type is "file", it will return the file ids, then use WordPress APIs like get_attached_file(), wp_get_attachment_image_src() etc to get the file details.
 Relation types of 'user', 'post type', 'pod' and 'media' will now return the saved ID.

-You can also use this API to fetch data: pandarf_items_fn( $fields_arr, $attrs, $showQuery_bln ).
+You can also use this API to fetch data: pandarf_items_fn( $fields_arr, $attrs, $show_query ).
 Please see the Screenshots section for how to find ids.

 $fields_arr search repeater field table array(